Best Pole Saw 2020 – Top 10 models Reviewed From An Expert!

 With the feature in place, there is no risk of the chainsaw getting started accidentally.
 So, when you're a bit absent-minded, you won't hurt yourself or anyone else.
 Plus, the ergonomic handle also deserves praise.
 You can hold it from any angle to find the right grip.

-Sun Joe SWJ803E 10 inch Electric Pole Chain Saw: Best pole saw for tree trimming
+Sun Joe SWJ803E 10 inch Electric Pole Chain Saw

 - VERSATILE: Ideal for cutting overhanging limbs and thin logs